acloudmovingby/graphit/README.md

 * Make flag to show all descendants, up to a certain depth.
 * Make output title of graph be file or directory names?
 * Improve efficiency when looking at large codebases by reading files and running algorithms in a more `online` way, i.e. not waiting to read all files and build the whole graph if a given flag command doesn't need it (???)
-* (MEDIUM) Make flag to group methods by their classes and/or files.
+* (HARD) Make flag to group methods by their classes and/or files.
 In DOT format terms, I'd probably use the `subgraph` keyword to group methods that are all in the same class/object/trait.
 The trick is getting this to work
+* (MEDIUM) Same as above, but insteqad of grouping them, I think it's easier to just color them.
+Perhaps different shades represent different files and shades of color represent different classes within that file??
 * **(HARD but arguably most important)** Make this actually use a compiler to check types rather than just using reflection and string equality (currently graphit cannot know the difference between two methods with the same name, e.g. it will think `ObjectA.foo()` is calling the same method as `ObjectB.foo()`.
 Heard that we'd possibly need to write my own compiler plugin.